 Heather Dean and Janice MacKay

 Heather Dean, RN CNeph(C), Nurse Clinician at the South Calgary Dialysis Centre, and Janice MacKay, RN, CNeph(C), CCRP, a Research Manager at the University of Calgary, are best friends and colleagues.
-They’ve walked in every Kidney March since 2010 – that’s 900 kilometres to honour their patients.
+They’ve walked in every Kidney March since 2010 – that’s hundreds of kilometres to honour their patients.
 “They are always with us in our hearts,” says Heather.
 “Our patients are our heros,” Janice adds.

 Carole Stoker has crewed every Kidney March since it began.
 When Marchers arrive at pit stops Carole lifts their spirits with her zany dance moves and dazzling smile.
 Notice that “Sumo Lady” is missing a kidney on the left side of her sumo suit?
 That’s because Carole donated her left kidney to her sister-in-law Yvonne Sherren in 2015.
 “If I had an extra, I would do it again,” Carole laughs.
 “It feels great.
 We are much closer now.
 It’s grown our relationship,” she says.